contributte/forms-bootstrap/.docs/README.md

 ### Compatibility

-This package is compatible with any version of Bootstrap 4
+This package is compatible with any version of Bootstrap 4 and 5

 ## How to use

 ### Form

 Probably the main class you will be using is `Contributte\FormsBootstrap\BootstrapForm`.
 It has all the features of this library pre-configured and extends `Nette\Application\UI\Form` functionality by:
  - Only accepts `Contributte\FormsBootstrap\BootstrapRenderer` or its children (which is default)
  - Built-in AJAX support (adds `ajax` class upon rendering) via `ajax`(bool) property